 Featuring real estate articles and information to help real estate buyers and sellers.
 The Nest features writings from Georges Benoliel and other real estate professionals.
 Georges is the Co-Founder of NestApple and has been working as an active real estate investor for over a decade.

 In most cases, NYC real estate agents do not give commission rebates.
-Their brokerages have convinced them it’s not worth working with rebate customers.
+Their brokerages in New York and Westchester have convinced them it’s not worth working with rebate customers.
 Also, their firm would not approve any rebate.
-The average salary of a real estate agent in NYC is pretty low.
-There’s also a fear that if they gave an inch.
+The average salary of a real estate agent in NYC is pretty low, and there’s also a fear buyers would take a foot if they gave an inch.

-If you’re buying a home in NYC and are working with a traditional agent but recently heard about commission rebates, you might feel as though you aren’t getting the same incentives as other buyers when they close a deal.
+If you’re buying a home in NYC and are working with a traditional agent but recently heard about commission rebates, you might feel you aren’t getting the same incentives as other buyers when they close a deal.
 After all, who doesn’t want to be offered more incentives?

 With a home buyer rebate or buyer agent commission rebate, you get a portion of your agent’s commission after the deal closes on the property.
 Extra money for you and a way for an agent to get more clients — it’s a win-win.
 So why exactly don’t more NYC real estate agents offer rebates?
 Before we get into it, let’s explain why rebates are becoming so popular.

 Marketing a home to massive audiences is easier and faster than ever before.
-This means less work for listing agents, and buyers are now finding their properties online.
+This means less work for listing agents, and buyers now find their properties online.
 This represents a dramatic change from the late 1990s when most buyers found their property with the help of a real estate agent.

-That being said, purchasing a home is a critical decision.
-Therefore the majority of buyers will benefit dramatically from having an experienced agent representing their interests.
+That being said, purchasing a home is a critical decision; therefore, most buyers will benefit dramatically from having an experienced agent representing their interests.
 Luckily, most real estate brokers who offer commission rebates are precisely that.
 At NestApple, our agents close more deals in the average month than the typical agent at a big NYC firm closes in a year.

-This contrasts with the typical agent who spends as much as 80% of their time simply trying to find customers.
+This contrasts with the typical agent who spends as much as 80% of their time trying to find customers.
 That’s why it’s important to with a talented, forward-thinking broker like NestApple.
 We are making buying and selling a home more affordable by offering rebates to buyers and low commissions to sellers.

-And there are plenty of stories of traditional brokers switching to the rebate model.
+And there are plenty of stories of full-service brokers switching to the rebate model.
 They see their business explode.
-Unfortunately, their brokerages are threatened by rebates.
+Unfortunately, their brokerages get threatened by rebates.

 Lastly, in New York City, it’s the buyer’s choice who they want to work with, and you can always switch brokers.
-So if you recently found out about commission rebates and wish to receive up to two-thirds of the buyer brokers commission as cash-back, give NestApple a call, and we’d be happy to help.
+So if you recently found out about commission rebates and wish to receive up to two-thirds of the buyer brokers’ commission as cash-back, give NestApple a call, and we’d be happy to help.